Clipper Yacht Race hailed a success as 200,000 visit city

 The Clipper race is 40,000 miles in length and is the world's longest yacht race.
 It is made up of 15 races and visits 13 separate countries.

 So far it has taken crews to Rio de Janeiro, South Africa, China, Australia, and West Coast USA.
-Local crews on the Derry-Londonderry boat were given a big welcome home last Sunday despite the wet weather.'It has been amazing'
+Local crews on the Derry-Londonderry boat were given a big welcome home last Sunday despite the wet weather.

 The founder and chairman of the Clipper Round the World yacht race is Sir Robin Knox-Johnston.
 He is the first man to sail solo, non-stop around the world.